wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 ### Add Nodes to Your Network

 You can add more nodes to your network using `waves.network.known-peers` parameter.
 Specify the address and port of the existing node with the same network parameters like "127.0.0.1:6860".
-If you are making several nodes locally, then do not forget to change for the new nodes the network port `waves.network.port`, the API port `waves.rest-api.port`, folder for the data `waves.directory` and wallet seed `waves.wallet.seed`.
+If you are making several nodes locally, then do not forget to change for the new nodes the network port `waves.network.port`, the API port `waves.rest-api.port`, directory for the data `waves.directory` and wallet seed `waves.wallet.seed`.

 ## Setup Other Services